Toast Notification Manager

 Important

-The Custom Activator requires that the application shortcut contains a unique application ID (ToastNotificationsManager.ApplicationId) and a CLSID that points to your COM class (a GUID passed to the Guid attribute).
-Additionally, the application must be registered as a local COM server that can be invoked when users interact with toast notifications.
-To do this, create the following registry key when deploying the application:
+The Custom Activator requires that the application shortcut includes a unique application ID (ToastNotificationsManager.ApplicationId) and a CLSID that points to your COM class (a GUID specified in the Guid attribute).
+You must register your application as a local COM server so it can be invoked when users interact with toast notifications.
+To do this, create the following registry key during deployment:

 Application Shortcut and Troubleshooting

-The Microsoft Toast notification overview article states that to send toast notifications, an application’s shortcut should be installed on the Start screen.
-Start screen application shortcuts are in the %AppData%\Microsoft\Windows\Start Menu\Programs folder, and you need to add a shortcut to this folder to show toast notifications.
+An application must have a shortcut installed on the Start screen to display toast notifications.
+Start screen shortcuts are located in the %AppData%\Microsoft\Windows\Start Menu\Programs folder.
+You must add a shortcut to this folder to display toast notifications.

 To add a Start screen shortcut in code, use the DevExpress.Data.ShellHelper.TryCreateShortcut method.